IBM-Bluemix-Docs/containers/cs_ingress.md

         ```
         {: pre}

 5. Verify that the Ingress resource was created successfully.
-Replace _&lt;myingressname&gt;_ with the name of the Ingress resource that you created earlier.
+Replace _<myingressname>_ with the name of the Ingress resource that you created earlier.

     ```
     kubectl describe ingress <myingressname>